Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, April 25 best bets by proven model

 Top Pistons vs. Magic predictions

-After 10,000 simulations of Pistons vs. Magic, SportsLine's model is going Over on the total (213.5).
-The Over has hit in three of the past four head-to-head meetings in games played in Orlando.
-The Pistons had the eighth-best offense this season, averaging 117.8 points.
-The Magic, meanwhile, also had a top-15 offense, averaging 115.7 points.
+After 10,000 simulations of Pistons vs. Magic, SportsLine's model is going Under on the total (215.5).
+Both games have gone Under the total thus far in this series, with the teams only combining for 181 points in Game 2.

-The SportsLine model is projecting the Pistons to have five players scoring in double figures, led by Cade Cunningham's 25.7 points.
+This time around, the SportsLine model is projecting the Pistons to have five players scoring in double figures, led by Cade Cunningham's 25.7 points.
 Paolo Banchero is projected to lead the Magic with 23.8 points scored, as five Orlando players will score 10.9 or more points.
-The teams are projected to combine for 214 total points as the Over has all the value, making it a great selection for anybody targeting NBA parlay betting.
-See the Pistons vs. Magic spread pick at SportsLine, and you can bet the Over in Pistons vs. Magic at FanDuel here:
+The teams are projected to combine for 214 total points as the Under has the value, making it a great selection for anybody targeting NBA parlay betting.
+See the Pistons vs. Magic spread pick at SportsLine, and you can bet the Under in Pistons vs. Magic at FanDuel here:

 How to make Pistons vs. Magic picks